remla25-team22/operation/docs/deployment.md

 ## Monitoring

 ### Prometheus
-The `app-service` reports metrics and telemetry data to the Prometheus service, which stores the data for monitoring and visualisation purposes.
+The `app-service` reports metrics and telemetry data to the Prometheus service, which stores the data for monitoring and visualization purposes.

 ### Grafana
 To visualize data collected by Prometheus, Grafana is deployed to the cluster.